 Negotiable certificate of deposit (NCD)

-Short-term deposit instruments issued by banks, at a variable

-interest rate, for a fixed period.
+Short-term deposit instruments issued by banks, at a variable interest rate, for a fixed period.

-Net borrowing requirement The sum of the main budget balance, extraordinary receipts and extraordinary payments.
+Net borrowing requirement

+The sum of the main budget balance, extraordinary receipts and extraordinary payments.
 Deficits increase the borrowing requirement; surpluses reduce the requirement, leading to a negative requirement.

+Net exports

-Net exports Exports less imports.
+Exports less imports.

-Net open foreign currency position (NOFP) Gold and foreign exchange reserves minus oversold forward book.
-The figure is expressed in dollars. mon (NOF1) currencies.
+Net open foreign currency position (NOFP)

+Gold and foreign exchange reserves minus oversold forward book.
+The figure is expressed in dollars.

+Nominal exchange rates

+The current rate of exchange between the rand and foreign currencies.
 The "effective" exchange rate is a trade-weighted average of the rates of exchange with other currencies.

+Nominal wage

+The return, or wage, to employees at the current price level.

+Non-financial public

+enterprises

-Nominal wage The return, or wage, to employees at the current price level.
-Non-financial public enterprises Government-owned or controlled organisations that deliver goods and non-financial services, trading as business enterprises.
+Government-owned or controlled organisations that deliver goods and non-financial services, trading as business enterprises.
 Includes Eskom, ACSA, SABC, Transnet, etc.

+Non-interest expenditure

+Total expenditure by government less debt service costs.

+Non-tax revenue

-Non-interest expenditure Total expenditure by government less debt service costs.
-Non-tax revenue Income received by the government as a result of administrative charges, licences, fees, sales of goods and services, etc. Opportunity cost The value of that which must be given up to achieve or acquire something.
+Income received by the government as a result of administrative charges, licences, fees, sales of goods and services, etc.

+Opportunity cost

+The value of that which must be given up to achieve or acquire something.
 It is represented by the next highest valued alternative use of a resource.

-Organisation for Economic

-Cooperation and Development (OECD)
+Organisation for Economic Cooperation and Development (OECD)

 An organisation of 30 mainly industrialised member countries.
 South Africa is not a member.

+Outputs

-Outputs Goods and services delivered by government.
+Goods and services delivered by government.

 Personal saving rate Saving as a percentage of disposable income.

+Portfolio investment

+Investment in financial assets such as stocks and bonds.

+Price discovery

-Portfolio investment Investment in financial assets such as stocks and bonds.
-Price discoveryThe process of determining the price level of a commodity or asset based on supply and demand factors.
+The process of determining the price level of a commodity or asset based on supply and demand factors.

+Primary deficit/surplus

-Primary deficit/surplus The difference between total revenue and non-interest expenditure.
-When revenue exceeds non-interest expenditure there is a surplus.
+The difference between total revenue and non-interest expenditure.
+When revenue exceeds non-interest expenditure

+there is a surplus.